sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

 14) askUserIfheWantsTOContinueViewing

 category 'b':
-15) displayTotalValue ---- belongs to category 'b'
+15) displayTotalValue
-16) displayComposition ---- belongs to category 'b'
+16) displayComposition

 category 'c':
-17) displayErrorMessage ---- belongs to category 'c'
+17) displayErrorMessage
 --------------------------------------------------------------------------------------------------------------------------------------
 PortfolioModel.java is model interface
+One Portfolio object holds the info of only one Portfolio.

 Role of Model:
 We have below 2 categories for methods of view.